A List Of The Labour MPs Leaving The Party – And Everything You Need To Know About Why

 A firmly pro-European MP, Mike Gapes has voiced his support for a People’s Vote, saying voters must be allowed to break the Brexit deadlock in parliament.

-“I’m furious that the Labour leadership is now complicit in facilitating Brexit,” the veteran MP said on Monday.
+“I’m furious that the Labour leadership is now complicit in facilitating Brexit,” the veteran MP said on Monday, saying the decision to leave the EU will cause “great economic, social and political party to our country”.

+Gapes went on to tell reporters that he was “sickened” that Labour is now a “racist, anti-Semitic party”.